Parts of Yellowstone may reopen to tourists on Monday, but flooding has been a disaster for neighboring towns – KION546

 But while the southern loop reopening may provide relief to some tourism industry workers, those bordering the northern entrance are still left to wait.

-In the city of Gardiner, which acts as a gateway into Yellowstone’s northern entrance, hotel owners are already feeling the impact.
+In the south Montana city of Gardiner, which acts as a gateway into Yellowstone’s northern entrance, hotel owners are already feeling the impact.

 “There’s nobody here,” Keri Huesing, owner of Yellowstone Gateway Inn, told CNN.
 “We were booked solid for a year.”